 Students should be reviewed in the spring of the year in which they plan to apply to professional school.
 For many students, this is the spring of their junior year, since many apply to professional school in the summer between junior and senior years for admission immediately after graduation.
 However, a growing number of students are deciding to delay their applications to professional school by one or more years.
 In those cases, students can seek HPAC review in their senior year or even after graduation.
 To initiate the review process, students must present a file of information to the committee by February 15 of the year in which they are seeking review.
 To learn more about the specific documents needed in an HPAC file, please use the “File Documents” link above.

 Once a file is complete, students will have a formal interview with 3 HPAC members prior to their review.
 Committee members will be grouped into interview teams and students will sign-up for an interview when their file is complete.
 All interviews will occur in the two weeks preceding Spring Break.

 The Review Process

-To learn more about the ratings used by the committee, please use the Ratings link on the right.
+To learn more about the ratings used by the committee, please see the Ratings tab above.